cfengine/documentation/README.md

 ### Abbreviations

-As a general note, avoiding abbreviations provides better readibility.
+As a general note, avoiding abbreviations provides better readability.

 **Latin expressions commonly used in English**